-The Snailax mat doesn’t provide shiatsu massage or deep tissue kneading, but the full-body vibration comes from 10 motors, which provide the most stimulation at the largest muscle areas in your back, glutes and legs.
+The Snailax mat doesn’t provide shiatsu massage or deep tissue massage, but the full-body vibration comes from 10 motors, which provide the most stimulation at the largest muscle areas in your back, glutes and legs.

 It can be a great accompaniment to a manual trigger point release tool because it gives you a full-body relaxation experience without pain.

-Keeping the Snailax mat at your bedside, you can turn it on with the heat function first thing in the morning to relieve stiffness and wake up your body with a circulation boost.
+Keeping the Snailax mat at your bedside, you can turn it on with the heat function first thing in the morning to relieve stiffness and wake up your body with a blood circulation boost.